Trump’s Asia trip: Stops in Japan, China and beyond

 “Melania and I look forward to being with President Xi & Madame Peng Liyuan in China in two weeks for what will hopefully be a historic trip!”
 Trump tweeted ahead of his visit.

-The president arrived in Beijiing on Wednesday.
-He and the first lady were greeted at the airport by dozens of children who waved U.S. and Chinese flags and jumped up and down.
+The president arrived in Beijiing as he and the first lady were greeted at the airport by dozens of children who waved U.S. and Chinese flags and jumped up and down.

 The couple shared tea with Chinese President Xi Jinping and his wife, Peng Liyuan, and received a private tour of the historic Forbidden City, Beijing’s ancient imperial palace.
 Young opera students performed for them before dinner.